AttilaW-Keytiles/python-service/README.md

       Of course such step also would involve prior discussions and agreement in certain standards.
 Now this is not in the focus.
       So everything is implemented in-place within this only service.
     * Employee passwords stored raw in DB - WHHHAAAAATTTT? :-) OK for now.
+    * Data consistency is not full.
+You can not create an Account for a non-exissting Customer BUT the other way around works.
+Meaning that e.g. you can create a Customer, then an Account and then delete the Customer.
+It will just simply work.
+      The Customer would vanish however the Account would still refer to his prior id.
+I think fine for now...

 ### 3rd party Libraries